MuhibAhmed/DSA_MULTOPS/README.md

 # DSA_MULTOPS
+## 19B-024-CS
-An implementation of MULTOPS for DSA.
+It's an implementation of MULTOPS for my DSA project.
+I've implemented this data structure and algorithm using Python.